vodquang96/django-anymail/docs/esps/mandrill.rst

         * *yoursite.example.com* is your Django site

    Be sure to check the boxes in the Mandrill settings for the event types you want to receive.
-   The same Anymail tracking URL can handle all Mandrill "message" and "sync" events.
+   The same Anymail tracking URL can handle all Mandrill "message" and "change" events.

 2. Mandrill will provide you a "webhook authentication key" once it verifies the URL is working.
 Add this to your Django project's Anymail settings under